 The Redken Clean Maniac Shampoo uses the power of micellar water to soak up excess oil from scalp and hair.
 It’s gentle enough to use every day on color-treated hair and any hair type.
 And it contains odor-neutralizing technology instead of heavy perfumes.

-Another bonus is that the formula lacks sulfates.
+Another bonus is that the formula’s ingredients lack sulfates.
 Sulfates build a good lather, but they can irritate sensitive skin and overly dry hair.
 They can also cause hair dye to fade faster.

-Customers with fine hair report that this shampoo controls the grease better than many others they’ve tried.
+Customers with fine hair report that this shampoo controls the oils better than many others they’ve tried.

 L’Oreal Serie Expert Pure Resource Shampoo for Unisex

 The L’Oreal Expert Pure Resource Shampoo is a product you’re likely to find in salons.
 It has a slight lemony scent that appeals to both women and men.
 It’s very great at cleaning oil from roots and strands without over-drying.
 Plus, it removes product buildup and hard water deposits with Citramine.